Representative Outcomes

 Our Reality

-TCG engagements often involve sensitive operational realities, personnel constraints, financials, and—in deal work—terms and risk exposure.
-We do not publish client names by default.
+TCG engagements often involve sensitive operational realities: personnel constraints, financial exposure, leadership gaps, execution weaknesses, and, in deal work, terms and risk exposure.

 -